tambetm/allenAI/README.md

 | Question 3 | 2 | 0.3 | 0 | 0 | 0 |
 | **Total** | | **1.2** |	**1.4** |	**2.4** |	**1.0** |

-In the above example answer C has the highest total score and is therefore the best bet for the right answer.
+In the above example three most similar questions to given question are shown, with similarity scores 6, 4 and 2.
+Each of the four possible answers to given question are matched with the right answer for similar question, and scored accordingly.
+Scores of questions and answers are multiplied and summed.
+In this example answer C has the highest total score and is therefore the best bet for the right answer.

 We used Lucene default scoring function both for scoring questions and answers.
 Because I couldn't find a way to calculate similarity of two strings in Lucene, I had to do it in really braindead way - I created a dummy index in memory, added only one document with answer there and then searched it with all possible answers.
 Surprisingly it wasn't that slow and worked rather well.

 Using this approach with 10 most similar questions got us accuracy 42%.
 We were quite surprised, when using the exact same method with 100 most similar questions resulted in 49.6%!
 Using 1000 questions improved it further to 51.6%, but 2000 got us back to 50.88%.
 We are not sure yet why increasing the questions to ridiculous numbers works, but we noticed that in many cases all the answer scores are zeros, which always predicts answer A. Taking into account more questions might produce more non-zero scores for answers and give better chance for reasonable guess.